pozil/pub-sub-api-node-client/README.md

 );
 ```

+### Subscribe using a managed subscription

+You can turn your Pub/Sub client application stateless by delegating the tracking of replay IDs to the server thanks to [managed event subscriptions](https://developer.salesforce.com/docs/platform/pub-sub-api/guide/managed-sub.html).

+1. [Create a managed event subscription](https://developer.salesforce.com/docs/platform/pub-sub-api/guide/managed-sub.html#configuring-a-managed-event-subscription) using the tooling API.
+You can use API request templates from the [Salesforce Platform APIs](https://www.postman.com/salesforce-developers/salesforce-developers/folder/00bu8y3/managed-event-subscriptions) Postman collection to do so.
+1. Subscribe to 3 events from a managed event subscription (`Managed_Sample_PE` in this expample):
+    ```js
+    await client.subscribeWithManagedSubscription(
+        'Managed_Sample_PE',
+        subscribeCallback,
+        3
+    );
+    ```
+1. Using the subscription information sent in the subscribe callback, frequently commit the last replay ID that you receveive:
+    ```js
+    client.commitReplayId(
+        subscription.subscriptionId,
+        subscription.lastReplayId
+    );
+    ```
+1. Optionnaly, request additional events to be sent (3 more in this example):
+    ```js
+    client.requestAdditionalManagedEvents(subscription.subscriptionId, 3);
+    ```

 ### Work with flow control for high volumes of events

 When working with high volumes of events you can control the incoming flow of events by requesting a limited batch of events.
 This event flow control ensures that the client doesn’t get overwhelmed by accepting more events that it can handle if there is a spike in event publishing.